-NOAA Section 7.1.4 titled Benthic Community states "Each phase of the aquaculture activity... results in physical disturbance of the benthic community and often a temporary decrease in abundance of many infaunal and epifaunal species" and gives multiple scientific references.
+Section 7.1.4 titled Benthic Community states "Each phase of the aquaculture activity, which is characterized by bed preparation (e.g. tilling), planting (e.g. net installation), maintenance (e.g. cleaning area nets), and harvest results in physical disturbance of the benthic community and often a temporary decrease in abundance of many infaunal and epifaunal species" and gives multiple scientific references.
 Given the principle of no net loss of ecological function, the issuance of a perpetual permit, with no fallow period to allow for recovery of the beach is unacceptable and ignores the GARP report's recommendation for cumulative impact analysis.